PH Nurse Immunization Specialist (Public Health Nurse III)

 Public Health

-Internal Number: 23-00271
+Internal Number: 23-01479

 Are you looking for a career that offers you…

-Robust one-year orientation
+Robust orientation

 Opportunity to make a difference by serving those most in need

 Work collaboratively with community partners to address public health priorities.
+Focus on health education, health promotion and disease prevention

-A learning culture
+A Learning culture

 Work life balance